taleldayekh/email-signature/README.md

 4. Open the signature file ending with `.mailsignature`.

 5. Replace the `<body>` and its content with the HTML code from the `email-signature.html` file.
-Leave any other code as is.
+Leave any other code as is and close the file.

+6. Right click on the `.mailsignature` file and click `Get Info`.

+7. Tick the `Locked` checkbox.

-6. Restart Apple Mail.
+8. Restart Apple Mail.

-7. The HTML signature will now be available and selectable whenever composing an email.
+9. The HTML signature will now be available and selectable whenever composing an email.

 | Compose Email                                                 |
 | ------------------------------------------------------------- |